 Q2 Doesn’t aluminium require regular maintenance?

 Only periodic maintenance is required in accordance with good maintenance procedures.
 Polyester-coated aluminium requires only a warm soapy water solution to bring back the original appearance.
-Twice a year (once in the autumn and again in the spring) we recommend that gutters and joint integrity are checked, removing any collected gutter debris.
+Twice a year (once in the autumn and again in the spring) we recommend that gutters and joint integrity are checked and that any collected gutter debris is removed.

 Q3 Doesn’t aluminium corrode when left unprotected?